piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Basic Introduction of Kubernetes and its benefits
 - Kubernetes Architecture
+- What is control plane and its components
-- Overview of GitOps
+- What are Nodes and types of Nodes
+- What is a Pod/Deployment/Service
 - Azure DevOps CICD Pipeline for a web app running on Kubernetes
-- Sample application: GitOps Pipeline for deploying a sample application(TBD)
+- Sample application: Bank of Anthos - Microservices-based Online banking Application

 ### Day 12  Security and Permissions in Azure DevOps 🔐

 - Managing Access and Security Settings